rawanHamdy/DWH-Design-and-construction-for-Bank-DB-/README.md

-- Model and develop ‘bank_dwh’ Data Warehouse using star schema.
+- Model and develop ‘bank_dwh’ Data Warehouse using galaxy schema.
 - Define a method to check and maintain the integrity between the fact and the dimensions (SQL).
 - Add a date dimension to the system to track the historical changes.
 - Design an SSIS project to populate the data from ‘bank’ transactional database into the new target data warehouse ‘bank_dwh’.